 and select 'Properties' menu item, and then go to the 'Advanced' subtab, check the 'Disable Script Debugging' options, and press OK button.

 Please be sure to save your passwords in a secure place when setting passwords to protect your databases.

-If you lost passwords to access your databases, we suggest that you try to first list out
+If you lost your passwords, you've lost access to your databases, we suggest that you try to first list out

-all the possible passwords you ever used, and then try them one by one.
+all possible passwords you ever used, and then try them one by one.